What is the California’s Blueprint for a Safer Economy based on?

 What vaccinations are available?

-The two vaccines currently being used are the Moderna and Pfizer vaccines.
-Both vaccines require two doses of the shot.
-Both have been reviewed by the federal government and state and have been shown to be effective and safe. https://www.cdph.ca.gov/Programs/CID/DCDC/Pages/COVID-19/COVID-19Vaccine.aspx
+There are three vaccines currently being used, Moderna, Pfizer, and Johnson & Johnson.
+Moderna and Pfizer require two doses of the shot.
+Johnson and Johnson requires one dose.
+All have been reviewed by the federal government and state and have been shown to be effective and safe. https://www.cdph.ca.gov/Programs/CID/DCDC/Pages/COVID-19/COVID-19Vaccine.aspx

 How is the state doing on vaccination?